 The OCR issued an advisory document for federal grant recipients on the proper use of arrest and conviction records in making hiring decisions.
 See Advisory for Recipients of Financial Assistance from the U.S. Department of Justice on the U.S. Equal Employment Opportunity Commission's Enforcement Guidance: Consideration of Arrest and Conviction Records in Employment Decisions Under Title VII of the Civil Rights Act of 1964 (June 2013), available at http://ojp.gov/about/ocr/pdfs/UseofConviction_Advisory.pdf.
 Recipients should be mindful that the misuse of arrest or conviction records to screen either applicants for employment or employees for retention or promotion may have a disparate impact based on race or national origin, resulting in unlawful employment discrimination.
-In light of the Advisory, recipients should consult local counsel in reviewing their employment practices.
-If warranted, recipients should also incorporate an analysis of the use of arrest and conviction records in their Equal Employment Opportunity Plans (EEOPs).
+If warranted, recipients should also incorporate an analysis of the use of arrest and conviction records in their Equal Employment Opportunity Plans.

-ARTICLE 28.
+ARTICLE 30.
 NONDISCRIMINATION IN PROGRAMS INVOLVING STUDENTS

 The Provider will not use award funding to discriminate against students that are participating in (or benefiting from) programs that are funded by those same federal funds.
-As an example provided by the Office for Victims of Crime, Office of Justice Programs, the Provider cannot use VOCA funding to treat a Catholic student differently than a non-Catholic student when both are applying for, or receiving benefits from, the VOCA program.
+As an example, provided by the Office for Victims of Crime, Office of Justice Programs, the Provider cannot use VOCA funding to treat a Catholic student differently than a non-Catholic student when both are applying for, or receiving benefits from, the VOCA program.
 This same protection also applies to the students' parents or legal guardians.

-ARTICLE 29.
+ARTICLE 31.
 ACKNOWLEDGMENTS

-All publications, advertising or written descriptions of the sponsorship of the program will state: "This project was supported by Award No.VOCA-2019-Palm Beach County Board o-00269 awarded by the Office for Victims of Crime, Office of Justice Programs.
+All publications, advertising or written descriptions of the sponsorship of the program will state: "This project was supported by Award No. VOCA-2021-Palm Beach County Board o-00678 awarded by the Office for Victims of Crime, Office of Justice Programs.
 Sponsored by (name of Provider) and the State of Florida."